 Storage-wise, the garage shelves hold more than we could have imagined – most of the boxes of holiday decorations (Eileen loves that she can easily access these), tool boxes, and large tools such as the miter saw.

-Pleased with the outcome, I found it one of the most fun and creative projects I’ve worked on recently.
+Pleased with the outcome of my DIY garage organization, I found building the shelving unit one of the most fun and creative projects I’ve worked on recently.

 I also completely impressed Eileen with doing the whole project in one weekend – that was the best part.
-Eileen was thrilled that the cost was less than $200.
+She was also thrilled that the cost was less than $200.

-With phase 1 of “Project Garage” was now complete.
-Phase 2 of the garage construction is coming this summer – a dream workbench with fancy storage solutions.
+With phase 1 of “Project DIY Garage Organization” was now complete.
+Phase 2 of the garage construction is coming this summer – a dream folding workbench with fancy storage solutions.